cibr-qcri/bloomfi/services/README.md

 # Services

-This repo contains a set of services that are used for collecting data about DeFi protocols
+This directory contains a set of services that are used for collecting data about DeFi protocols

 ## Structure